jakthra/PathLossPredictionSatelliteImages/README.md

-This repository contains the code from the work detailed in the paper submitted to wireless transaction
+This repository contains the code from the work detailed in the paper submitted to Transactions on Wireless Communications

 ```
 @article{thrane_pathloss_prediction_2019,